15 Trampoline Safety Rules for Kids

 According to the American Academy of Orthopedic Surgeons, kids under six should not be allowed to use a trampoline.

-Small children often don’t have the strength nor the coordination skills needed to bounce safely and are at a higher risk of injury.
+Small children often lack the strength or coordination skills needed to bounce safely and are at a higher risk of injury.

 14. Supervise Children at All Times

-If you have young children jumping on the backyard trampoline, you should be out there watching them at all times.
+If you have young children jumping on the backyard trampoline, you should always be out there watching them.

 This will allow you to react more quickly should something go wrong, and you can remind kids to stick to the rules.
-If you have to leave for whatever reason, find someone else to supervise while you are away.
+If, for whatever reason, you must leave, find someone else to supervise while you are away.

 15. Perform Regular Safety Checks

-Each time you use your trampoline, or otherwise on a weekly basis, you should give it a quick safety check to make sure everything is in working order.
+Each time you use your trampoline (or weekly), you should give it a quick safety check to ensure everything is in working order.

-Look to see that the springs are securely attached, the frame is even, and that the mat shows no signs of serious wear and tear.
+Look to see that the springs are securely attached, the frame is even, and that the mat shows no signs of any concerning wear and tear.

 If you do see minor holes starting to appear, check out our guide to fixing trampoline mat holes and see if you can resolve the problem yourself.